ftCommunity/tx-pi/README.md

 ## Software setup

 Get the latest [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) and install it onto SD card.
-Boot your PI with it and do three things using raspi-config:
+Boot your PI with it and do a few things using raspi-config:

   - Enable networking so the Pi can access the internet
   - Set the hostname to tx-pi
   - expand the file system (under advanced options)
+  - disable "wait for network" boot option

 Now download the [setup script](https://raw.githubusercontent.com/harbaum/tx-pi/master/setup/tx-pi-setup.sh) onto your PI and run it.
 It will download and install the display drivers as well as majaor parts of